-The Company has historically prepared its financial statements in accordance with Canadian generally accepted accounting principles as set out in the Handbook of the Canadian Institute of Chartered Accountants ("CICA Handbook").
-In 2010, the CICA Handbook was revised to incorporate International Financial Reporting Standards ("IFRS"), and required publicly accountable enterprises to apply such standards effective for years beginning on or after January 1, 2011.
-Accordingly, the Company has commenced reporting on this basis in these condensed consolidated interim financial statements.
-In the financial statements, the term "Canadian GAAP" refers to Canadian GAAP before the adoption of IFRS.
+The Company had historically prepared its consolidated financial statements in accordance with Canadian generally accepted accounting principles ("Canadian GAAP") as set out in the Handbook of the Canadian Institute of Chartered Accountants ("CICA Handbook").
+In 2010, the CICA Handbook was revised to incorporate IFRS and to require publicly accountable enterprises to apply such standards effective for years beginning on or after January 1, 2011.
+Accordingly, the Company has commenced reporting on this basis in these consolidated financial statements.
+In these financial statements, the term "Canadian GAAP" refers to Canadian GAAP before the adoption of IFRS.